blueteamer/blog/content/posts/2022-09-27-using-nat-for-internet-connection-on-hyper-v-host/index.md

 ---
-title: "Set up internet connectivity for Hyper-V VMs with NAT"
+title: "Using NAT for internet connection on Hyper-V host"
 date: "2022-09-27"
 tags:
   - "hyper-v"